 Office of the Brooklyn Borough President Eric L. Adams

-Capital funding can be allocated to parks, streets, schools, hospitals, economic development and affordable housing projects, cultural institutions and other nonprofit organizations.
+These funds are used to make improvements across the Borough by creating new infrastructure, and by improving existing assets.
+Capital funding can be allocated to parks, streets, schools, hospitals, economic development and affordable housing projects, cultural institutions, and other non-profit organizations.

 GrantWatch ID#: 167878

 Public School Funding: All projects must meet a minimum cost requirement of $35,000.

 - If the project includes items that are not attached to real property, each item or equipment system must have a minimum City contribution of at least $35,000, unless it is for Initial Outfitting of new space.

 - If the project includes items that have a minor degree of attachment to real property, each item or equipment system must have a minimum City contribution of at least $250,000.